-Poulet Sauté Chasseur, or Hunter’s Chicken, crisp sauteed chicken served with a hearty sauce made with tomatoes, mushrooms a splash of white wine and brandy, flavoured with tarragon, this is a French classic, with a little Gypsy twist.
+Poulet Sauté Chasseur, or Hunter’s Chicken, crisp sauteed chicken served with a hearty sauce with the distinct flavour of with tarragon.
+A woodsy, French country classic.

 - Salt and pepper to taste

 - 6 large Roma tomatoes

 - 4 chicken legs, thigh & back attached

 - 4 whole peppercorns